i3t-tool/i3t/Docs/developer-guide/diwne-in-i3t.md

 The node editor view comprises several types of objects (Nodes, Pins, and Links).

-For example, I3T has many specific types of nodes but often share common attributes and functions.
+For example, I3T has many specific nodes but often share common attributes and functions.
 To avoid code repetition, node classes are decomposed into several "layers" of inheritance.
 You can let your node use a higher-level implementation or override any function you want.

 Operations such as deleting from the node editor are done in a "marking way" - the node marks itself as having been deleted by the user, and only in the next frame is it actually deleted by the node editor.